2021–2022 Hess Scholar in Residence Lisa Lowe, Ph.D.

 Glocal Asian Experiences in Brooklyn and Beyond

 The formal welcoming of Lisa Lowe by Brooklyn College administration, followed by an overview of Asian and Asian American experiences in Brooklyn by Vivian Truong (History, Swarthmore College) and Zohra Saed (Asian American Studies, Macaulay Honors College).
-Lisa Lowe will share her family’s experience of immigrating to and living and working within the United States.
+Lisa Lowe will share her family's experience of immigrating to and living and working within the USA.

 Speakers

-• Lisa Lowe (American Studies, Yale)
+- Lisa Lowe (American Studies, Yale)

-• Zohra Saed (Asian American Studies, Macaulay Honors College)
+- Zohra Saed (Asian American Studies, Macaulay Honors College)

-• George Stonefish
+- George Stonefish

-• Reverend Samuel Wong
+- Reverend Samuel Wong

-• Vivian Truong (History, Swarthmore College)
+- Vivian Truong (History, Swarthmore College)

-Moderated by Dr. Rosamond S. King, director of the Ethyle R. Wolfe Institute for the Humanities
+Moderated by Dr. Rosamond S. King, Director of the Ethyle R. Wolfe Institute for the Humanities

 Asian American Studies 101